rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### ActiveJob jobs now inherit from ApplicationJob by default

-In Rails 4.2 an ActiveJob inherits from `ActiveJob::Base`.
+In Rails 4.2 an Active Job inherits from `ActiveJob::Base`.
 In Rails 5.0 this behavior has changed to now inherit from `ApplicationJob`.

 When upgrading from Rails 4.2 to Rails 5.0 you need to create an